 A quick-start way to design professional books

 Self-published authors don’t benefit from the luxury of in-house design departments, but that doesn’t mean a self-published book can’t look as professional as one produced by a publishing house.
-With the goal in mind of bridging the gap between self-publishing and professional book design, the team at InDesignSkills created the Self-Publish Starter Kit.

 Drawing on her decade of experience in publishing design, lead designer Grace Fussell has created a set of InDesign templates that allow self-publishers to create the book design of their dreams.

-Exclusive to Self Publishing School, you can download the kit at the discounted price of $39.99.
+Exclusive to Self-Publishing School, you can download the kit at the discounted price of $39.99.
 Save 20% on the kit today with promo code SELFPUBLISH20.
 Simply enter your code at checkout.